Skip to main content

 • SMO 2: International Education Standards

 In 2018, ICAN compiled a joint accreditation manual with the National Council for Higher Education, which is responsible for accrediting Namibian tertiary institutions that provide accountancy programs leading to ICAN’s qualifying examinations.
 This manual provides the accreditation methodology and assessment criteria for Namibian tertiary education institutions and reduces the risk conflicting communications from the NCHE and ICAN regarding tertiary programming rigor.
-ICAN and the NCHE completed the first joint accreditation review for the University of Namibia in 2018/2019.
+Four university programs have been accredited since 2019.

 Meanwhile, the PAAB has adopted the SAICA Training model and Regulations as Namibian Regulations its practical experience requirements, stipulating that that trainee accountants must obtain and present evidence of their competency in four core subjects, Namibian Income Tax, and VAT from a PAAB-accredited training office.
 ICAN, through its Training and Education Committee (TRECO), monitors changes to the IES and communicates them to the PAAB to ensure that accredited training offices are reviewed for compliance with the requisite IES requirements.

 Additionally, the TRECO sets CPD requirements.
 ICAN members must annually submit a CPD declaration to confirm compliance with the CPD requirements.
 In 2019, ICAN states that its CPD policy was revised to reflect revised IES 7.
 ICAN states that it advertises the CPD events in local media and via email and provides its members with a copy of the CPD policy and declaration statement to reinforce members’ knowledge of their obligations.
-In 2018–2019, it offered CPD on a variety of topics, including: IPSAS, IFRS, NOCLAR and ethics, tax, and prevention of organized crime.
+In 2020-2022, it offered CPD on a variety of topics, including: IPSAS, IFRS, NOCLAR, ethics corporate governance, and ethics, tax, and prevention of organized crime. .

 ICAN has demonstrated that it has implemented new initiatives to further meet the SMO 2 obligations and is committed to continued improvement.